trentlarson/relay-server/README.txt

 You've also got an outer loop that accepts client connections;
-probably something like this, which calls our sample "RequestWaiter" for each client connection you get:
+probably something like this, which calls the sample RequestWaiter for each client connection you get:

         serverSocket = new ServerSocket(port);
         while(true) { // loop forever, spawning a thread for each new client